Table of Contents

 Providing employees with guidelines and opportunities to offer feedback are all wonderful initiatives.
 However, it can still be difficult for employees to feel comfortable enough to give completely honest feedback, especially concerning more delicate topics.
 For these cases, there is an excellent avenue for success–anonymizing the process through a third party survey platform.

-When you have a safe, easy and anonymized process for employees to offer leadership feedback, the employees never need to worry about how honest they’re supposed to be.
-They can freely speak what’s on their mind, offer their voice and express their thoughts without fear of judgement.
+When you have a safe, easy and anonymous process for employees to offer leadership feedback, the employees never need to worry about how honest they’re supposed to be.
+They can freely speak what’s on their mind, offer their voice and express their thoughts without fear of judgment.

 Leaders can also be more specific about what they’d like feedback on, whether it’s a new company system, communication style, or if they want to open the floor for employees to share whatever is on their minds.

 How to Manage Employee Feedback: